 All Psy.D. students are required to begin their clinical practicum training and complete three consecutive semesters at the Goodman Psychological Services Center.
 The students then have the option to apply for an external practicum agency designated by the Program.
 It is possible that students who demonstrate advanced skills or are enrolled in a specialized program, i.e., substance abuse, be allowed to move to an external agency at an earlier time.
 Clinical practicum is a supervised training experience designed to enhance the student's clinical skills.
 Students who began the program as of Fall 2019 must register for PRAC701-707 and additional semesters (e.g., PRAC708) if warranted every academic session until the completion of the Clinical Practicum requirements.
-Students who began the program prior to Fall 2019 must complete at least nine semesters of practicum (i.e., PRAC701-709).
-Students must repeat a required practicum in which a No Pass is earned.
+Students who began the program prior to Fall 2019 must repeat a required practicum in which a No Pass is earned.
 All clinical practicum students are required to undergo fingerprint analysis and background screening prior to receiving clearance to interview, treat and/or evaluate clients.